shikharchy/shikharchy.github.io/index.md

 Hey there, thank you for visiting my website. <br/>

-I am an M.S. student in Electrical and Computer Engineering at [Sungkyunkwan University] advised by Prof. Juneho Yi at [Computer Vision Lab].
+I graduated with Master's of Science in Electrical and Computer Engineering from [Sungkyunkwan University] under the supervision of Prof. Juneho Yi at [Computer Vision Lab].
 Prior to Joining Sungkyunkwan, I received my Bachelor's in Electronics and Communication Engineering from [Pokhara University].<br/>

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
 In an unsorted list, my research interest lies in:
+* Fairness and Trustworthy AI
-* Multiagent Systems
+* Multiagent Systems and optimization
-* Optimization
-* Decision making
 * Deep learning and its uncertainty & robustness
 * Understanding the relationship between language and vision in humans

 <br/>
 <br/>
 <br/>